 “Mom, they were the ones who pulled the knives on me and Liu.”

 “Son,” said one of the cops,” We found three kids, two stabbed, one having a bruise on his stomach, and we have witnesses proving that you fled the scene.
 Now, what does that tell us?”
 Jeff knew it was no use.
 He could say him and Liu had been attacked, but then there was no proof it was not them who attacked first.
 They couldn’t say that they weren’t fleeing, because truth be told they were.
 So Jeff couldn’t defend himself or Liu.

 “Son, call down your brother.”
-Jeff couldn’t do it, since it was him who beat up all the kids.
+Jeff couldn’t do it since it was he who beat up all the kids.

 “Sir, it…it was me.
 I was the one who beat up the kids.
 Liu tried to hold me back, but he couldn’t stop me.”
 The cop looked at his partner and they both nod.

 “Well, kid, looks like a year in juvie…”

 “Wait!” says Liu.
 They all looked up to see him holding a knife.
 The officers pulled their guns and locked them on Liu.